Efficient Dictionary Learning with Switch Sparse Autoencoders: Conclusion

 \subsubsection{Acknowledgments}

-We used infrastructure from the \url{https://github.com/saprmarks/dictionary_learning} repository to train our SAEs.
+We used the dictionary learning repository~\citep{marks2024dictionary_learning} to train our SAEs.
 We would like to thank Samuel Marks and Can Rager for advice on how to use the repository.
-We would also like to thank Achyuta Rajaram, Jacob Goldman-Wetzler, Michael Pearce, Gitanjali Rao, Satvik Golechha, Kola Ayonrinde, Rupali Bhati, Louis Jaburi, Vedang Lad, Adam Karvonen, Shiva Mudide, Sandy Tanwisuth, JP Rivera, Constantin Venhoff and Juan Gil for helpful discussions.
+We would also like to thank Jacob Goldman-Wetzler, Achyuta Rajaram, Michael Pearce, Gitanjali Rao, Satvik Golechha, Kola Ayonrinde, Rupali Bhati, Louis Jaburi, Vedang Lad, Adam Karvonen, Shiva Mudide, Sandy Tanwisuth, JP Rivera and Juan Gil for helpful discussions.
 This work is supported by Erik Otto, Jaan Tallinn, the Rothberg Family Fund for Cognitive Science, the NSF Graduate Research Fellowship (Grant No. 2141064), IAIFI through NSF grant PHY-2019786, UKRI grant: Turing AI Fellowship EP/W002981/1, and Armasuisse Science+Technology.
 AM was greatly helped by the MATS program, funded by AI Safety Support.